borumv/obsidian-vault/KW/KB/English/Gerunds and Infinitive.md

 - It's easy *to answer* this question
 - I'm afraid *to do that*
 2. To answer the question *why?*
+- I'm going to the shop *to buy* some milk
+-

 See also:[]